 In this summer program, students will employ a modern integrative approach to wetland science that makes use of recent technological and theoretical developments across the geochemical, biological, and physical sciences.

-Students will conduct research at NGRREC’s state-of-the-art field station in Alton, IL and at local field sites situated at the confluence of the Mississippi, Illinois and Missouri rivers.
-Under the mentorship of NGRREC scientists, students will gain experience in project design, field and lab-based research methods, data collection and analysis, and present results as a scientific paper, participate in a poster session at NGRREC Neighbor Nights, create a scientific poster, and showcase their project at our annual NGRREC-REU research symposium to increase science communication skills.
+Students will conduct research at NGRREC’s state-of-the-art field station in Alton, IL and local field sites situated at the confluence of the Mississippi, Illinois and Missouri rivers.
+Under the mentorship of NGRREC scientists, students will gain experience in project design, field and lab-based research methods, data collection and analysis, and present results as a scientific paper, create a scientific poster and participate in a public poster session, and showcase their project at our annual NGRREC-REU research symposium to increase science communication skills.

 In the modern world, wetlands are often heavily influenced by a diverse suite of natural and anthropogenic processes acting across the landscape at a variety of spatiotemporal scales, including land use change, pollution, invasive species and climate change.
-The increased demand for land and water as well as a rapidly changing climate has resulted in an accelerated rate of loss and degradation of wetlands across the globe.
-There is now a critical need for research on wetlands to ensure the long-term ecological and economic health of our watersheds and to assess current restoration and management practices.
+The increased demand for land and water, as well as a rapidly changing climate, has resulted in an accelerated rate of loss and degradation of wetlands across the globe.
+There is now a critical need for wetland research to ensure the long-term ecological and economic health of our watersheds and to assess current restoration and management practices.

-The time is right for combining these two issues to create a modern science of wetlands that is multidisciplinary, integrates new technologies and approaches, and addresses global issues of concern, such as pollution, habitat loss, and climate change.
+The time is right for combining these two issues to create a multidisciplinary modern science of wetlands that integrates new technologies and approaches and addresses global issues of concern, such as pollution, habitat loss, and climate change.

 Wetland science is a unique discipline that blends chemistry, hydrology, ecology, engineering, mathematics, and computer science.
 Accordingly, research as part of this REU program will be multi-disciplinary in its approach to the student experience.
 Ultimately, understanding wetlands in the modern world will require a unique and unified approach that applies emerging technologies with questions at the forefront of the physical and biological sciences.